 - Transportation.
 For many healthcare consumers, getting to an appointment is a challenge.
 Make sure to include transportation options such as rideshare or the nearest public transportation stops on Google My Business and your own website.
-For those who live in a rural area, a visit to a primary care office or other vaccination clinic may require several hours of time to devote to travel.
-Build in some scheduling flexibility to accommodate those who may be running late for a vaccine appointment.
+For those who live in a rural area, a visit to a primary care office or other vaccination clinics may require several hours of time to devote to travel.
+Build-in some scheduling flexibility to accommodate those who may be running late for a vaccine appointment.

 - Services Information.
 During the acute stages of the pandemic, many providers made temporary changes to hours of operation or services available at certain locations.
 If you haven’t reviewed your online presence recently, do a detailed audit of what is out there to make sure the information is up to date with your latest protocols, hours and services.

 - Wayfinding and Protocols.
 Keep in mind that many patients have not been to their healthcare provider in a year or longer, and they may have trouble reorienting to new protocols and directions.
 Once a patient has arrived for their vaccine appointment, they may find that you have temporary signage directing them to a different waiting room than they have used in the past.
 Perhaps you’re requiring all patients to go through an initial screening before they may enter the building.
 Provide detailed communication to patients so they know what to expect when they arrive.